joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 This repository contains examples for Embedded World 2024 paper:
   [**Simplifying the integration of software components in modern microcontroller systems**](paper.md)

-The examples can work with two FPGA platforms from Arm:
+The examples can work with two FPGA platforms from Arm®:

 - Arm MPS2/MPS2+ FPGA
 - Arm MPS3 FPGA (With Cortex-M55 FPGA image AN552 and fewer number of examples)